randylubin/story-synth-docs/src/guide/formats.md

 This format might be useful for those who want to generate random encounters, random locations, random characters, or a any other random prompts that are created from several categories.

+You can add one final card into deck '2' and it will show up after all of the randomly constructed cards.

 ## Phases

 [Phases Template Spreadsheet](https://docs.google.com/spreadsheets/d/1HataDfV2lrA4hfzmLgDjXH09dEMLQV6OT10tVH9G52A/edit?usp=sharing)